 The next thing to do is turn the pump on.
 The pump will wet the pads before the fan turns on.
 If your swamp cooler uses a manual control, you have to turn on the pump yourself five minutes after the pads get wet.
 You can also choose whether you want the fan to be high or low so that it will start circulating the air in your home.
 On the other hand, if your cooler features a digital thermostat control, you can automatically put the pump and fan on by selecting a particular temperature that will start cooling your home once the temperature is reached.

 Close the Windows

 When using a swamp cooler, it’s important to always leave the windows closed.
-This is because the cool air needs to stay inside home.
+The cool air needs to stay inside.

 With these few steps, you can easily turn your swamp cooler on and properly operate it.
-Some models also feature a remote control, which makes them easier to operate.
+Some models like evaLIGHTplus also feature a remote control, which makes them easier to operate.

 Evaporative coolers are an effective alternative to other cooling appliances if you live in a dry, hot climate (or if you have dry summers) and a good option for the outdoors if you reside in a more humid climate.
 They purify, humidify, and effectively cool down any space while using a safer alternative to chemical refrigerants — water.
 It all comes down to your preferences in size, capacity needs, and features that will make your experience exceptional.

-If you’re looking for a portable option you can transfer from one room to another, you don’t even need to calculate each room’s CFM and decide which of the values to look for — an optimal choice would be to cool down just your personal space, and Evapolar is up for that job.
-With Evapolar evaporative devices you can effectively cool down the space around you without growing mold, and you can easily carry them around to find relief anywhere you go.
+If you’re looking for a portable option you can transfer from one room to another, you don’t even need to calculate each room’s CFM and decide which of the values to look for — an optimal choice would be to cool down just your personal space, and Evapolar the best portable small cooler for the hob.
+With Evapolar evaporative devices you can effectively cool down the space with fresh, humidified air, and you can easily carry them around to find relief anywhere you go.